camsys/OpenTripPlanner/README.md

 * ocny-master: Maybe in use?
 * vtrans-master: Maybe in use?
 * translink*: Maybe in use?
 * master: DO NOT USE.
-Unclear what this is.
+Unclear what is in here.

 ## Overview